 $table_id = 'payment'; .... require "classes/$table_id.class.inc"; $dbobject = new $table_id; $result = $dbobject->insertRecord($_POST);

-A significant point to notice here is that I do NOT have a separate Controller for each Model which calls methods which are specific to that Model as this would require each Controller and Model to be hand-crafted.
+A significant point to notice here is that I do NOT have a separate Controller for each Model which calls methods which are specific to that Model as this would require each Controller and Model to be hand-crafted and tightly coupled to each other.
 All my Controllers are supplied by the framework as services, and each Model is generated by the framework as an entity.
-All my Controllers access their Model(s) by using method names defined in my abstract table class, and each Model inherits from this same abstract table class.
+All my Controllers access their Model(s) by using method names which have been defined in my abstract table class, and each Model inherits from this same abstract table class.
+This means that no Controller is inextricably tied to a single Model, which would produce tight coupling, but instead any Controller can be used with any Model, thus becoming as loosely coupled as is possible.

 Anybody who knows anything about OOP should see that my method is a shining example of polymorphism in action.
 Every one of my table classes uses the same method signatures by virtue of the fact that they are provided by the same abstract table class.
 Every one of my page controllers calls these methods, so if I have 40 controllers and 400 table classes that means that I have 40 x 400 = 16,000 - yes SIXTEEN THOUSAND - opportunities for polymorphism.
 How many frameworks have you seen which can match that?